TalimaVale/udacity-react-nano/README.md

 ### Project Objectives

-1) Display a list of movies
+1) Display a list of movies.

 2) For each movie in the list:
     * If the movie has been favorited, then display a list of all users who favorited.